msfninja/wcs/README.md

 That's it.

-The button will appear in the web client under the category what you named the directory the batch file is in to in the `\batch` directory.
+The button will appear in the web client under the category what you named the directory the batch file is in to in the `server\batch` directory.

 ## Compiling the Sass code

 WCS uses Sass.
 The actual file itself is written in SCSS though, not in SASS, due to syntax preferences.
-The SCSS file is located in the `\server\client\sass` directory.
+The SCSS file is located in the `server\client\sass` directory.
 If you go to the project's root directory in your terminal, you can run this command to compile the SCSS code once:

 ```bat
 sass .\server\client\sass\stylesheet.scss .\public\client\css\stylesheet.css